RPC vs GraphQL/REST

 Another common misbelief is that GraphQL/REST is required to develop several frontends.

-The rise of edge computing, such as Cloudflare Workers, makes Telefunc Servers highly performant, cheap (with generous free tiers), and easy to set up.
+The rise of edge computing, such as Cloudflare Workers, makes Telefunc Servers very performant, cheap (with generous free tiers), and easy to set up.

 Complex Databases